fauzan660/websocket-chat-server/README.md

 # ws-logger

-A tiny(0.19mb) binary that sits between your websocket server and client logging data packets passing through No dependancies needed to run it.
+A tiny(0.19mb) binary in pure c++ that sits between your websocket server and client logging data packets passing through No dependancies needed to run it.
 Just build and enjoy :)

 ## build